Quive87/Project/README.md

 ## How to Contribute

 We welcome contributions from the community to further enhance our healthcare management system.
-If you're interested in contributing, please follow these steps:

-1. Fork the repository.
-2. Clone the forked repository to your local machine.
-3. Create a new branch for your feature or bug fix.
-4. Make your changes and ensure they adhere to the project's coding standards.
-5. Test your changes thoroughly.
-6. Commit your changes with descriptive commit messages.
-7. Push your changes to your forked repository.
-8. Submit a pull request to the main repository, detailing the changes you've made and the problem they address.

 Thank you for your interest in improving healthcare accessibility and efficiency through technology!
+We will add contributions soon.